Xinglab/SQUID/README.md

 		column 1:Intron Id representing the chromosome position, start and end. column 2:Gene id
 		column 3:Strand
-		column 4:Chromosome name
+		column 4:Comma seperated logical values to denote Whether this intron was intron (E) or intron (M) based on read info column 5:Chromosome name
-		column 5:Start coordinate
+		column 6:Start coordinate
-		column 6:End coordinate
+		column 7:End coordinate
-		column 7: Inclusion counts at 5' splice sites for sample 1 column 8: Skipping counts at 5' splice sites for sample 1 column 9: Inclusion counts at 3' splice sites for sample 1 column 10: Skipping counts at 3' splice sites for sample 1 column 11: Skipping counts of the intron for sample 1 column 12: counts lying in the intron for sample 1 column 13~6*(n+1): more counts for samples 2-n
+		column 8: Inclusion counts at 5' splice sites for sample 1 column 9: Skipping counts at 5' splice sites for sample 1 column 10: Inclusion counts at 3' splice sites for sample 1 column 11: Skipping counts at 3' splice sites for sample 1 column 12: Skipping counts of the intron for sample 1 column 13: counts lying in the intron for sample 1 column 14~6*(n+1)+1: more counts for samples 2-n

 count_all_Density.txt: a file contains the observed counts and expected counts for all of the introns